Divine Delights: Unveiling the Joyous Catholic Feast Days

 Feast days are like the VIP section of the Catholic Church calendar.
 They mark the day on which a saint is celebrated, often coinciding with the day of their death, which is seen as their “heavenly birthday.”
 But not all saints have such straightforward calendars.
 Sometimes, the Church assigns a different day when the actual death date is unknown or if the calendar is already packed with other saintly celebrations.

 The Catholic Church, with its rich and well-structured system of festive seasons, has made these feast days an integral part of the ecclesiastical year.
-Think of the feasts of Our Lord as the main course and the feasts of the Blessed Virgin and the saints as the delightful dessert that adds flavor to the year (New Advent).
+Think of the of Our Lord as the main course and the feasts of the Blessed Virgin and the saints as the delightful dessert that adds flavor to the year (New Advent).

 CategoryDescriptionExample